ameliedupouy/Road_Object_Detection/README.md

 ## Future Work

-- **Add Additional Object Classes**: Extend the detection to include other objects such as traffic signs and road obstacles.
+- **Add Additional Object Classes**: Extend the detection to include other objects such as road signs.
-- **Improve Model Accuracy**: Fine-tune the model to improve detection accuracy for road objects.
 - **Real-time Video Processing**: Implement real-time video object detection.
-- **User Interface**: Develop a graphical interface for easier interaction.